Külliki Kübarsepp

 Külliki Kübarsepp (born 27 June 1981 in Pühajärve, Valga County) is an Estonian political scientist and politician.
-She has been a member of XIII Riigikogu.
+She was a member of the XIII Riigikogu.

-In 2006, she graduated from University of Tartu in political science.
+In 2006, she graduated from University of Tartu wirh a degree in political science.
 From 1999 to 2012 she was a member of Pro Patria Union/Pro Patria and Res Publica Union.
-Since 2014 she is a member of Estonian Free Party.
+Since 2014 she has been a member of the Estonian Free Party.

 Kübarsepp is in a relationship with fellow Estonian Free Party politician Andres Herkel, with whom she has a daughter.